JamesMGreene/gh-cover-letter/GITHUB-TODO.md

  - Allow users to choose which branch is auto-hosted, i.e. don't restrict it to just "gh-pages".
  - Add a license data field for the repo itself.
 I _wish_ this could be a required field but I'm sure that attempting to retroactively add it to existing repos could prove troublesome.
+ - Finer grain repo permissions (at least for organizations, if not also users):
+    - [GitHub.com Inline File Editing][gh/blog/inline-file-editing] is awesome (for appropriate scenarios)!
+That said, I would love to see repo owners given the option to set how this works for repo collaborators: either allow them to edit and commit/push directly (the current behavior) or else force it to do an auto-fork as if they did _not_ have push access to the repo &mdash; essentially to offer a way to "suggest" that, even though they are a repo collaborator, their changes should still be reviewed, at least by another repo collaborator if not the repo owner.
+      For example, very shortly after [**@jonrohan**][gh/jon] added me as a repo collaborator for [ZeroClipboard][zc/repo], I edited a file on the GitHub.com website.
+However, I was surprised to find out [when I committed the changes] that I had actually done a real "Commit Changes" to the master branch's file rather than doing a "Propose File Change" as in the auto-fork scenario (and yes, I have since noticed the difference in the button text; that is indeed helpful).
+      My intent was to auto-fork so that Jon and I could discuss the PR but only after committing [an incomplete change] did I realize my mistake.
+    - For bigger projects (which are hopefully setup as organizations), it would be nice to be able to give some "collaborators" permissions over certain aspects of the project (e.g. "issue administrators" vs. "wiki administrators" vs. "code collaborators", etc.), as well as possibly of branches (e.g. can work on the documentation branch vs. the master code branch), etc. Of course, striking the right balance of simplicity vs. capability is the obvious quandry here.

 ### Pull Requests